 Budapest is a unique, vibrant and historic destination that is popular with travelers from around the world.
 Even those who do not have the time to explore all of Hungary at least pop into Budapest for a day or three from neighboring Austria or Slovakia.
 Oh yes, Budapest is just that great 😉

 Often referred to as one of the most beautiful cities in all of Europe, Budapest has a wealth of interesting sights to see and historical destinations to discover.
 If you only have a short time, consider checking out these Budapest tours to make the most of your Hungarian holiday — just be sure not to overlook these interesting and intriguing offbeat Budapest museums:

 Zwack Unicum Museum

 Unicum is an herbal liquor and one of the national drinks of Hungary.
 It also has a crazy interesting history behind it.

 In 1790 Dr. József Zwack created unicum for Emperor Joseph II and then in 1840 the family founded the Zwack company, Hungary’s first liquor manufacturer.
 The recipe of over different forty herbs and spices has been a closely guarded family secret ever since.

-After World War II the communist Hungarian Working People’s Party nationalized the Zwack company and the entire family fled to the United States except for one family member who stayed behind to give a fake unicum recipe to the new government — yes, that is how integral unicum was to Hungarian culture.
+After World War II the communist Hungarian Working People’s Party nationalized the Zwack company and the entire family fled to the United States except for one family member who stayed behind to give a fake unicum recipe to the new government.
+(No, this is not the plot of some Hollywood movie, this is just how integral unicum was — and still is — to Hungarian culture.)